Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

-You point your finger, and the creature that damaged you is momentarily surrounded by hellish flames.
-The creature must make a Dexterity :d20-save: **Saving Throw**.
-It takes 2d10 fire damage on a failed save, or half as much damage on a successful one.
+The creature that damaged you is momentarily surrounded by green flames.
+It makes a Dexterity saving throw, taking 2d10 Fire damage on a failed save or half as much damage on a successful one.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.
+***Using a Higher-Level Spell Slot.*** The damage increases by 1d10 for each spell slot level above 1.

 ### Heroism

 *1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**